StudyFrenchSpanish

 11. Christ University (Department of Languages)

-Coming under the Deanery of Humanities and Social Sciences, the Department of Languages, which exists since the inception of the institution in 1969, presently offers various foreign language courses in Bangalore.
+Under the Deanery of Humanities and Social Sciences, the Department of Languages, established at the institution’s inception in 1969, currently offers a range of foreign language courses in Bangalore.

-Currently, the center provides six months of Basic Korean Level I and Level 2 from July to December and Jan to June every year.
+Currently, the center offers six months of Basic Korean, Levels I and II, from July to December and from Jan to June each year.

 Address: Christ University, Hosur Road, Bengaluru, Karnataka.